Last updated: 13 February 2026 · 8 min read

 Gross pay and taxable pay are not always the same

 Most people start with one number: annual salary.
-But the figure HMRC taxes can be lower if you have pension salary sacrifice, and higher if you receive taxable benefits.
-The key point is that your contract salary and your taxable income can diverge.
+But the figure HMRC taxes can be lower if you have pension salary sacrifice, and higher if you receive taxable benefits such as a company car or private medical cover.
+The key point is that your contract salary and your taxable income can diverge before a single calculation is done.

 In a standard PAYE setup, your employer applies tax code allowances first, then calculates income tax across each relevant band.
 National Insurance is then calculated separately, with different thresholds and rates.
-This is why your payslip has multiple deduction lines rather than one combined tax.
+This is why your payslip has multiple deduction lines rather than one combined tax figure.

 When people ask why their net pay moved even though salary did not, the answer is usually in one of three places: tax code changes, pension contribution changes, or crossing a threshold where a higher marginal rate applies.